BrianRivera22/AD_GPO/README.md

 <img src="https://github.com/BrianRivera22/AD_GPO/blob/main/AD%20Group%20Policy%20Objects/6b.png"/>
 </p>
 <p>
 Using client-1 (as any user), go to Start and search for Event Viewer (eventvwr.msc) but open it as an administrator.
 We can use "mydomain.com\jane_admin" here.

+Note: This can also just be done directly on the domain controller without this step.

 <p>
 <img src="https://github.com/BrianRivera22/AD_GPO/blob/main/AD%20Group%20Policy%20Objects/7.png"/>